New Jersey Incorporation Services

 What is a New Jersey Annual Report?

-Your New Jersey Annual Report is an online form your corporation is required to file each year with the Division of Revenue and Enterprise Services.
+Your New Jersey Annual Report is $75 form your corporation is required to file each year with the Division of Revenue and Enterprise Services.
 In your report, you update your ownership information and confirm your contact information.
-If you have to update your registered agent or office information, the fee increases to $75.

 Miss your filing deadline?
 There’s no late fee, but if you fail to file two years in a row, the state will dissolve your corporation.
 When you hire Northwest as your registered agent, we’ll send you reminders to file your reports.
 Or, for $100 plus state fees, you can hire us to file your New Jersey Annual Report on behalf of your corporation.